What is a climate?

 Changes in rainfall, rising sea levels, and extreme climate events are disruptive and affect the homes and livelihoods of people around the world.

-From the drought in Somaliland to flooding in Bangladesh, climate-driven disasters are leading to death, displacement, famine and unemployment.
+From the drought in Somaliland to flooding in Bangladesh, climate-change related crises are increasing death, displacement, hunger and unemployment.

 70% of the world’s poor depend on natural resources like land for their food and livelihood.
 Over 1.3 billion people in the global south are relying on agricultural land that is slowly degrading.8